Innovationen und bereichsübergreifendes, synchronisiertes Programmmanagement

 The 36-microphone array, which employs spherical beamforming techniques, enabled NCE to identify the dominant noise sources, thus helping to determine the areas of significant acoustical energy and the specific spots where high levels of sound radiation were occurring.
 This has proven to be an excellent solution for NCE in bringing clarity to those situations in which there were multiple sources in highly reverberant spaces.
 The use of the array in determining the source that controlled the overall noise levels was critical in prescribing the correct noise-control solutions.

 “In certain plants, it is not possible to switch off devices without interrupting the normal activity, which would cause important financial losses,” says Jeffrey Komrower, senior engineer at NCE.
 “The array comes in handy when you are trying to identify what the primary source of noise is, because without it, you are not going to lower the noise in the plant.”

-The Roza power plant in the state of Washington was one of the sites where the NCE team deployed the Simcenter Solid Sphere Array from Siemens PLM Software to investigate the source of high noise levels.
+The Roza power plant in the state of Washington was one of the sites where the NCE team deployed the Simcenter Solid Sphere Array from Siemens Digital Industries Software to investigate the source of high noise levels.
 Roza has one generator and several noise sources, including the turbine pit access (where the door had to be open because of cooling issues), large cooling fans located on the wall and cooling ducts.